 fruits, leaves and vegetables have attracted a lot of attention for their

 beneficial health effects in various diseases.
-Pomegranate, in particular, has
+The Case study

 demonstrated for the first time the ability of pomegranate fruit extracts to